12 Cable Glute Exercises – Tone Your Bum With These Workouts

-If you want to achieve a rounder booty, the muscle you need to target is your glute.
+If you want to achieve a rounder booty, the muscle you need to target is your glutes.

-There are many possible glute exercises you can try, but some of the most effective ones are done using cable machines.
+There are many fantastic glute exercises you can try, but some of the most effective ones are done using cable machines.

 This gym equipment doesn't only target your glutes but can also help build other muscles, making it a great investment if you want to have your own equipment at home.